moubi/enform/docs/index.md

   }
 </Enform>
 ```
-Call `props.onSubmit()` as part of a form element's `onSubmit` handler.
-Note that in this case you may need to also prevent the form's default behavior when submitting.
+Calling `props.onSubmit()` as part of `<form />`'s `onSubmit` handler.
+Note that it is often reasonable to also prevent form default behavior when submitting.
 This is because Enform works with controlled form elements.

-What if you want to call an **Api endpoint** or do something with the **form values**.
-You can pass your own `successCallback`:
+What if calling an **Api endpoint** or some other action to deal with the **form values** is required on submission?
+Passing a custom `successCallback` will help in that case:

 ```jsx
 <button onClick={() => {